Sealing the Canopy

 Rubber tubing

-PIK had a pretty neat idea with rubber tubing and a bulb to inflate air into the tubing that rested in a channel on the canopy frame, despite the temperature change you could always get it to seal... in theory...
-Remember that as the temperature changes the fit of the canopy is going to change.
+PIK had a pretty neat idea: a rubber tube and a bulb to inflate the tube, which rested in a channel on the canopy frame.
+Despite the temperature change, you could always get it to seal... in theory...
+Remember that as the temperature changes, the canopy's fit will change.

 Temperature effects how a canopy fits

-So we have to make sure whatever we seal the canopy with is going to be flexible enough to take the change in the gap.
+So we have to make sure whatever we seal the canopy with is flexible enough to accommodate the change in the gap.
 So using silicone that has been glued to one side of the canopy probably will not work in the wide temperature spread we see.

 Use of yarn as a canopy sealant

 One of the simplest things I have seen is yarn.
-Use very small pieces of tape to attach it, you could even use an adhesive like super 77 spray, but use very sparingly and don't glue your canopy closed.
-Yarn might not last the entire season, however, you could seal the canopy in about 15min with about 50 cents of material… If the gap is larger then you are going to want to use something like open cell foam.
-Many times this will have to be cut down and shaved to get it to fit.
+Use very small pieces of tape to attach it; you could even use an adhesive like Super 77 spray, but use very sparingly and don't glue your canopy closed.
+Yarn might not last the entire season; however, you could seal the canopy in about 15 minutes with about 50 cents of material… If the gap is larger, you'll want to use something like open-cell foam.
+Often, this will have to be cut down and shaved to fit.
 How do you know where it is too high?
 The canopy bulges out.

 Use paper to test for gaps

-I have used strips of paper and slide it around to see where the canopy is tight and where it is loose.
-I have used a shop vac on blow, tape, and a candle to determine where the leaks were also.
+I have used strips of paper and slide them around to see where the canopy is tight and where it is loose.
+I also used a shop vac on the blow, tape, and a candle to determine where the leaks were.
 You might only need to seal one section of the canopy.
 One trick is to think about how the canopy closes.
 How are the two surfaces going to make contact?
 You want the foam to be pushed straight down and not rolled out of position.
-This is more complicated on a side-hinging canopy, there will be a transition to a different part of the frame.
+This is more complicated on a side-hinging canopy; there will be a transition to a different part of the frame.

 Routing out a channel

-Now if you have A LOT of patience and nerves of steel you could even route out a small channel that is tapered to help the foam stay in that section.
+Now, if you have A LOT of patience and nerves of steel, you could even route out a small tapered channel to help the foam stay in that section.
 I know of 3 gliders running around with said channel.
 It prevents the foam from being pushed out and makes a much better seal.
-However, you need to only route into the filler and not the structure or you have some problems.
-If you are in doubt about your abilities DO NOT DO THIS!!!
+However, you need to route only into the filler, not the structure, or you will run into problems.
+If you are in doubt about your abilities, DO NOT DO THIS!!!
 Think Yarn...

 V-Seal

-We also have a great product called V seal.
-Once you figure out how to use it it is great.
-However, the learning curve on how to manipulate it around the front of the canopy is pretty steep and you probably will not get it on your first few tries.
-You might have to make small v cuts on the inside to get it to make the curve without wrinkling.
+We also have a great product called V-seal.
+Once you figure out how to use it, it is great.
+However, the learning curve for manipulating it around the front of the canopy is steep, and you probably will not get it on your first few tries.
+You might have to make small V-cuts on the inside to get it to make the curve without wrinkling.
 This is best when there is a large gap between the canopy and the fuselage.
-It is definitely faster and cheaper than adding gelcoat to fill It in.
-The canopy caps will, unfortunately, shorten the life of the v-seal.
+It is definitely faster and cheaper than adding gelcoat to fill it in.
+The canopy caps will, unfortunately, shorten the V-seal's lifespan.

 Banner photo by aeroklub krnov z.s